 The dollar rose on Tuesday, earning a breather from a slide to seven-month lows against the yen as U.S. Treasury bond yields climbed higher.

 The euro hit a 6 1/2-month high and the yen struck a peak against the dollar as investors flocked to safe haven currencies.

 Following calls for parity against the dollar just a few months ago, the single currency is now one of the few assets in the world rallying.

-The dollar posted moderate losses against the euro and yen on Tuesday.
+The dollar tumbled more than 1 percent against the euro and the yen on Friday.

 August’s wave of currency interventions could just be the start of a “race to the bottom,” with several major emerging markets looking set to devalue in the near-future.

 Jon Hall, director of Mount Anvil, says investment purposes and education are among the primary motivators for Asian buyers to buy properties in London.

 The dollar fell against a basket of major currencies, with investors trimming bets in its favor.